-Introduction: The faculty and staff of the Ouachita Baptist University Department of Nursing recognize two guiding principles: 1) Nurses have an ethical and legal obligation to maintain patient privacy and confidentiality at all times and 2) there is no such thing as privacy in social media.
+Introduction: The faculty and staff of the Ouachita Baptist University Department of Nursing recognize two guiding principles: 1) Nurses have an ethical and legal obligation to always maintain client privacy and confidentiality and 2) there is no such thing as privacy in social media.
 While most social media policies only apply to nursing programs and practicum settings, this document strives to offer guidelines for assisting students to use social media responsibly, acknowledging that inappropriate use may result in personal and professional consequences punishable by law and the inability to attain or maintain licensure.